A Nicer Guy?southpole

 Though there were minor differences when compared to previous trips, it was mostly quite familiar, and I found myself going through the motions, not really being surprised by anything.
 At one point I sort of woke up and said to myself, Dude, you are on a military aircraft bound for the South Pole.
 Pay attention.

 That more or less worked, and though I did play with some programming stuff on my laptop for a lot of the flight, I also enjoyed the strange familiarity of it, the familiar strangeness.
-Somehow being bundled up in ECW gear and earplugs in a roaring C-130, with all its green guts clearly exposed for the viewing, just feels like the canonical Antarctic experience for me.
+Somehow being bundled up in ECW gear and earplugs in a roaring C-130, with all its green guts clearly exposed for the viewing, just feels like the canonical Antarctic experience to me.

 I managed to get up to the flight deck around when we passed over the Trans-Antarctic Mountains.
 The vast Beardmore Glacier stretched below, through black ridges of rock, a creamy, motionless river riddled with great crevasses which looked like tiny scratches at that distance.
 Though our window views were limited throughout the flight (due to the bulk of the cargo), that view out the front windows of the aircraft was stunning.
 The crew made sure I could take pictures and video from various angles, moving aside and motioning me forward.
 After I got my shots in, I talked to one of them and asked him about the geography we were passing through; he said, “I don’t know, I’m just a doctor.”
 (Presumably he was assisting with the medevac.)